PWRR2207/AutoCAD_Map/README.md

 D:\Autodesk\AutoCAD2018Map3D\Inc-X64

-Credit and great appreciation go to: https://github.com/JanKallman/EPPlus - I have used EPPlus in place of my Visual LISP routines to read from Excel Worksheets in a custom DXF shotpoints to AutoCAD Block convertor program.
+Credit and great appreciation go to: https://github.com/JanKallman/EPPlus - I have used EPPlus in place of my Visual LISP routines to read from Excel Worksheets in a custom "DXF shotpoints - to - AutoCAD Block" convertor program.
 If you need this type of functionality, I recommend you considering using AutoCAD Civil 3D as it provides much more functionality, especially when the clients change their minds…